ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 package.
 The script warns the user if the conversion output does not match an earlier version's reference output.

-The tests are designed to be run on gadi in a `um2nc` development environment, and require `nccmp` to be installed.
+The tests are designed to be run on Gadi within a Python environment where `um2nc` is installed as a development package (for instructions refer to the Installation paragraph in the README.md).
+The tests also require `nccmp` to be installed.
+To make sure the `nccmp` requirement is satisfied, it is recommended to install `um2nc` within the `.conda/env_dev.yml` conda environment.

 Usage:
     regression_tests.sh -o OUTPUT_DIR [-d DATA_CHOICE] [-v DATA_VERSION]